 The most common dinosaur fossils found there include lambeosaurus, corythosaurus, centrosaurus, chasmosaurus, and the mighty meat-eater gorgosaurus.

 Dinosaur Provincial Park should not be confused with the town of Drumheller, which is located 164 kilometers (1 hr 45 min) by car to the northwest.

-Drumheller is more well-known internationally and even among Albertans due to its dino-related attractions like the Royal Tyrell Museum (the world’s best dinosaur museum) and the World’s Largest T-Rex, but more fossils in fact come from Dinosaur Provincial Park.
+Drumheller is more well-known internationally and even among Albertans due to its dino-related attractions like the Royal Tyrell Museum (the world’s best dinosaur museum) and the World’s Largest T-Rex (one of the most famous of Alberta’s quirky roadside attractions), but more fossils in fact come from Dinosaur Provincial Park.

 Also like Drumheller, Dinosaur Provincial Park sits in the Red Deer River Basin, which was created by a glacial flood some 18,000 years ago, and the badlands scenery in the tour areas is quite similar.
 Drumheller is definitely a few steps tackier than Dinosaur Park, though; you definitely won’t see any Flinstones dinosaur statues or fake fossil souvenir shops in Dinosaur Provincial Park!